-Windows Media Center works with the following Windows Vista accessibility features: Narrator, Magnifier, and Descriptive Video Services (DVS).
-You can use Narrator to convert text to speech, set Magnifier to enhance the view of your screen, and activate Descriptive Video Services for your TV.
+Windows Media Center is compatible with the following Windows accessibility features: Narrator, Magnifier, and Descriptive Video Service (DVS).
+You can use Narrator to convert text to speech, set Magnifier to enhance the view of your screen, and activate Descriptive Video Service for your TV.

-Windows Media Center has basic navigational support for Narrator and other screen readers that work with Active Accessibility 2.0.
-For information about how to use Narrator in Windows Vista and Windows Media Center, see Hear text read aloud with Narrator.
+Media Center has basic navigational support for Narrator.
+While Narrator is open, it reads aloud the text on the screen (such as button options or typed text) as you navigate through Media Center.
+For information about how to use Narrator, see Hear text read aloud with Narrator.

-Magnifier is a display utility program in Windows Vista that makes the screen easier to read for users who have impaired vision.
+Magnifier makes objects and text on the screen easier to see, which is useful for people who have low vision.
 Magnifier creates a separate window that displays a magnified portion of your screen.

-For information about how to use Magnifier in Windows Vista and Windows Media Center, see Make items on the screen appear bigger (Magnifier).
+For information about how to use Magnifier, see Make items on the screen appear bigger (Magnifier).

-DVS provides visually impaired viewers with additional information about the images on the screen.
-DVS is not available in all regions.
-You can contact your TV service provider to inquire about the availability of DVS in your region.
+DVS provides additional information about images on the screen.
+DVS is not available in all areas.
+Contact your TV service provider to inquire about the availability of DVS in your area.

-On the start screen, scroll to Tasks, click settings, click TV, and then click Audio.
+On the Windows Media Center start screen, scroll to Tasks, click Settings, click TV, and then click Audio.

-This activates DVS.
-Note that the Second Audio Program (SAP) channel may contain an additional voice track that has voiceover commentary, DVS, or a foreign-language translation.
+The Second Audio Program (SAP) channel might contain an additional voice track that has voice-over commentary, DVS, or a foreign-language translation.